nootsuite/suite/README.md

 # NootSuite
-## quick and dirty privacy suite powered by tompHTTPS
+## quick and dirty privacy suite powered by python